-Of course there’s a turkey, mashed potatoes and stuffing.
-Frankly, no Thanksgiving would be complete without those staples.
-But the Southern Thanksgiving table has its own traditions.
+A Southern Thanksgiving dinner looks quite different than your typical meal.
+Of course there’s turkey, mashed potatoes and stuffing, but the Southern Thanksgiving table has its own appetizers, sides and desserts.
 You can’t walk into a Texas Thanksgiving without finding a pecan pie on the dessert table, and the only greens you’ll see below the Mason-Dixon line will be cooked low and slow with tons of ham hocks or bacon.

-Whether you want to shake up your own Thanksgiving table or if you want to relive a Southern holiday you attended years ago, use these recipes to have a true Southern-inspired Thanksgiving.
+Whether you want to shake up your own Thanksgiving table or relive a Southern holiday celebration you attended years ago, use these recipes to add a Southern twist to your Thanksgiving.

-Using cornbread instead of normal bread in your dressing is the perfect way to add a bit of the South to your plate without going overboard.
+Using cornbread instead of bread cubes in your dressing is the perfect way to add a bit of the South to your plate without going overboard.

-This delicious, autumnal take on grits is the perfect way to incorporate ingredients you already have on hand for a satiating side.
+This delicious, autumnal take on grits is the perfect way to incorporate ingredients you already have on hand into a satiating seasonal side.

 Meat in your vegetables is a must-have.
 And, really, who can say no to bacon on Thanksgiving?

 A little spicy and a little meaty is the perfect way to serve your greens this Thanksgiving.
-Preparing your collards in the slow-cooker saves you space on your stove, too.
+Preparing your collards in the slow-cooker saves space on your stove too.

-Thanksgiving is all about the comfort foods, and is there any side dish that’s more comforting than a big heap of macaroni and cheese?
-We think not.
+Thanksgiving is all about the comfort food, and is there any side dish that’s more comforting than a big heap of macaroni and cheese?

-Sweet potato casserole is a favorite all throughout America, but it’s an absolute staple in the South.
+Sweet potato casserole is a favorite all across America, but it’s an absolute must-have in the South.
 With candied pecans, this recipe has just the right amount of crunch.

 Freshly shelled Texas pecans are the star of this showstopping pie.